wubbl0rz/VmChamp/README.md

 If your default interface is not started (https://github.com/wubbl0rz/VmChamp/issues/3) try:

 ```
+# use sudo if your user is not in the libvirt group
 virsh --connect qemu:///system net-start --network default
 virsh --connect qemu:///system net-autostart default
 ```

-If your user is not in the libvirt group you need sudo for the commands.

 ## 🚀 Usage